 7:30 PM – Bedtime

-This 6-month-old sleep schedule with feeding times supports digestion, better naps, and more consolidated night sleep.
+This 6 month old sleep schedule with feeding times is ideal for digestion, better naps for your baby and more consolidated sleep for the night.

 Signs Your 6-Month-Old Is Ready for a Schedule Change